 This is reliant on a timer and the player's placement being below 1st place.
 Similar to Slipstream, the longer you are under the effects of Magnetic Impulse, the stronger it becomes.
 MI reaches full power in 20 seconds.
 This is called Maximum Impulse.
 While under the effects of Turbulence and Slipstream for a second straight, Magnetic Impulse is stalled and begins to decay.
-It takes 15 seconds for MI's intensity to decay completely.
+It takes 15 seconds for MI's intensity to decay from Maximum Impulse.
 MI will reignite when the timer for Turbulence and Slipstream deprivation has been reached again.
 When that happens, the intensity of MI picks up where it left off.
 MI will mainly come into play on stages where Slipstream and Turbulence are not as present, or when a player is no longer within the range of these comeback factors.
 While the player will gain access to more resources, it is up to them to make use of it.

-The speed and cost at which you fall is determined by the character and gear's weight.
+The speed and cost at which you fall is determined by the character & gear's weight.
 Lighter characters will consume less air when fast falling, while heavier characters will consume more.
-The base fast falling velocity is the same for every character; however, heavier characters will fall much faster than lighter characters because their weight is accounted for in the equation.
+The base fast falling velocity is the same for every character; however, heavier builds will fall much faster than lighter builds because their weight is accounted for in the base falling equation.

 S Rank Speed Up

-S rank tricks give you 100 extra speed when performed.
-This encourages trick variety: it's an intentional trick that doesn't give you a lot of air.
-You still need ample charge to do it, so missing your charge when you originally aimed to do an X rank won't be an option, since a no-charge jump on most ramps will only net you up to A+.
+Keep in mind, you still need ample charge S rank, so missing your charge when you originally aimed to do an X rank won't be an option, since a no-charge jump on most ramps will only net the player up to A+.
 Sometimes on certain ramps, you can get an S+ with no charge.
 However, on those ramps, a normal S is still not possible because despite it being a lower rank, S ranks take longer to perform than an S+.
-To balance the introduction of S rank tricks speed-ups, ring gears by default will now lose rings when they perform tricks lower than S+.
+Ring gears lose fuel when they perform S rank tricks.
 This takes the form of a new special flag, known as Trick of Greed.

-Hold Z or use the Ytoggle to go through turbulence, pits, and tornadoes.
+Hold Z or use the Y toggle to go through turbulence, pits, and tornadoes.
 When going through turbulence or tornados this way, your air is drained: slightly while exiting turbulence and exponentially when going through tornadoes.

 - Magnet's life span has been increased from 10 seconds to 15 seconds.
-Gives +50% MI

-- The 100 ring box has been replaced with an omega speed shoe
+- The 100-ring box has been removed

 - The probability of getting speed shoes from a random item box at level 1 & 2 is 0%.

-At level 2, it increases to 20%.
+At level 3, it increases to 20%.
 Ring gears are 20% all the time.

 By doing things this way, we decrease the frustration players have when not leveling up from random boxes and increase the chance of getting speed shoes when the player actually wants them.
 We want the RNG in the game to still exist, as we think that it's still somewhat important for the game's charm and soul.
 The change is simply to skew it much more in the player's favor now.
 While this may slow down level 4 gears from getting to their final form, they aren't really played on stages where this would matter.
 Level 4 gears by design are most viable on stages where there are massive stashes of rings that could bypass the ring collecting process, such as Splash Canyon.